Building a Fleet

 In Pirates CSG, there are a multitude of different strategies that you can use to win games.
 There are a few basic strategies that are integral to winning often, but once a player is used to them it becomes more interesting to win in unorthodox ways.

-Gold runner: a fast ship (preferably S+L base move or faster) with enough cargo space (preferably at least 4) for an explorer and a good amount of treasure.
+Gold runner: A fast ship (preferably S+L base move or faster) with enough cargo space (preferably at least 4) for an explorer and a good amount of treasure.
 Gold runners are often small and inexpensive, although there are plenty of notable exceptions as well.
 There are many abilities that help out gold runners, but more abilities that help out gunships.
 Also referred to as treasure runners.
-Example: Le Bon Marin
+Example: Le Bon Marin (you can find her and all other game pieces in the Master Spreadsheet)

-Gunship: a large ship (at least 3 masts) that has very accurate cannons (rank 2 is best).
-The range of the cannons isn’t as important as the rank, but L is better than S. However, some ships can’t be hit by S or L range guns, so it’s nice to have a mix of both.
+Gunship: Usually a larger ship (at least 3 masts) that has accurate cannons (rank 2 is best).
+The range of the cannons isn’t as important as the rank, but L is better than S. However, some ships can’t be hit by L range guns or are immune within S, so it’s nice to have a mix of both.
 Like gold runners, gunships also love speed, since it allows them to get the first shot against enemy ships, which is extremely important.
 It’s also good for gunships to have large cargo holds, since this allows you to pack on a lot of deadly crew.
 When you factor in their point costs and necessary crew, gunships get expensive in a hurry.
-Example: HMS Titan
+Example: HMS Titan (5 masts, all rank-2 cannons, with a built-in Extra Action ability)

-Hybrid: a ship that can either run gold or fight, possibly doing both in the same game.
+Hybrid: A ship that can either run gold or fight, possibly doing both in the same game.
 There aren’t a ton of great hybrid ships out there, but hybrid ships often have amazing stats – they need enough good cannons to function as a gunship, but still have enough speed and cargo space to grab gold.
 True hybrid ships often have at least 5 cargo spaces, which would leave 2 spaces available for gold if you add a captain, helmsman, and explorer.
-Example: Darkhawk II
+Example: Darkhawk II (4 masts, very high cargo, good cannons)

 I’ve ranked the top 5 or 10 gunships and gold runners for every faction in the Rankings threads.